 Cleaning behaviors generally were uncommon and of short duration.
 The frequencies and durations of cleaning behaviors were not significantly different among genotypes, between sexes, or by their interaction (Table 1, Table 4).

 Off-leaf behaviors also occurred infrequently.
 Frequency of off-leaf behaviors did not differ among genotypes, between sexes or by their interaction (Table 1).
 However, the duration of off-leaf behaviors differed significantly among genotypes (Table 1).
 Psyllids spent more time off-leaf in the 3LB treatment relative to the 4LB and Russet Burbank treatments.
 Time spent off-leaf in the 10LB treatment did not differ among the other genotypes (Table 5).
 Off-leaf duration did not differ by sex (Table 1).
 The interaction between genotype and sex could not be analyzed due to the low number psyllids observed leaving the leaf (n = 20 out of 181).
+Stained leaves did not reveal any salivary sheaths left from psyllids during choice tests.

 Oviposition Assays